 Sendinblue is different from other services here because it charges you based on the number of emails you send and you can buy SMS credits for an infinite period of time.

 You can also create a free account with as many contacts as you want, there’s no limit to it, but you can only send about 9,000 emails every month or 300 emails per day.

 It’s also a better service to MailChimp in terms of automation at reasonable prices and you can access most of its features like advanced segmentation, split testing, automated campaigns, and email template library in the free plan.

 Its email marketing tools are linked to the customer relationship management (CRM) tools so you can easily manage all interactions with your customers under one roof.

 However, one of its limitations is that if you exceed the customer limit you’re allowed to send automated emails for, you’ll have to upgrade to the paid subscription.
-Their pricing plans range from $25, $39, and $66 for the Lite, Essential, and Premium plans respectively.
+Their pricing includes Free, Lite – $25, Premium – $39, & Enterprise plans.

 It also has the classic monthly plans with the free one, Pro ($8 per month), and an Enterprise plan with custom pricing based on your needs.